di37/question-answering-api-llm/README.md

 ## Motivation

-After release of ChatGPT, a lot of people have asked why not we get specific bots for specific area of interest.
+After release of ChatGPT, a lot of people have asked why not we get specific question answer systems/bots for specific area of interest.
 In this project, we will be building an API that will answer questions about Harry Potter related questions from Harry Potter books.

 ## Brief Introduction about LangChain and GPT Index